chenxingqiang/llm-course-chen/notebooks/md/lesson_20_System_Testing_and_Deployment.md

 6. Ethical Considerations in AI System Testing and Deployment

-# 4. Detailed Content
+## Detailed Content

-## 4.1 Concept 1: Comprehensive System Testing Strategies for AI Applications
+## Comprehensive System Testing Strategies for AI Applications

-### 4.1.1 Explanation

 System testing for AI applications goes beyond traditional software testing, incorporating aspects such as model performance, data quality, and ethical considerations.
 It requires a holistic approach that considers the entire AI pipeline, from data ingestion to output interpretation [1].